 3. Values-Based Budgeting Helps You Cut Expenses Without Pain

 When you look at your spending through the lens of value, you can identify areas where you could reduce your spending or cut expenses outright without pain.
 Anything that isn’t essential and doesn’t reflect your values is a candidate.

-Some examples could be membership fees for groups you don’t participate in anymore or streaming services you rarely watch.
+Examples could be membership fees for groups you don’t participate in anymore or streaming services you rarely watch.
 Look at any recurring expenses to make sure you are paying for something you still care about.

 4. Values-Based Budgeting May Inspire You to Earn More Money